Casey O'Brien: College

 During the 2023–24 season, in her senior year, she recorded 23 goals and 50 assists in 41 games, and helped the Badgers finish as runner-ups in the 2024 NCAA division I tournament.
 Her 50 assists led the NCAA, and ranked first in single-season program history.
 Her 73 points ranked second in the NCAA, behind teammate Kirsten Simms' 75 points.
-She became the eighth payer in NCAA Division I history to score 50 or more assists in a season.
+She became the eighth player in NCAA Division I history to score 50 or more assists in a season.
 During the month of January 2024, she led the WCHA in points with 17, had five multi-point games, and recorded a point in every game during the month.
 She was subsequently named the WCHA Player of the Month.
 During the 2024 WCHA tournament she recorded 13 points and was subsequently named to the All-Tournament team, and tournament MVP.
 Following an outstanding season, she was named to the All-WCHA first team, USCHO Player of the Year, and a top-three finalist for both the Patty Kazmaier Award and WCHA Forward of the Year.